 FAQ Page SEO Audit Tool

-Audit FAQ pages for thin answers, weak question coverage, duplicate intent, schema misses, and internal links that fail to move readers forward.
+Audit one public FAQ page for thin visible answers, weak question coverage, duplicate intent, outdated source-of-truth answers, honest schema support, and internal links that fail to move readers forward.

-This audit checks whether the FAQ page answers the right questions clearly enough to rank and convert: question-intent coverage, answer depth, duplication risk, schema readiness, and links to product, pricing, docs, or support pages.
+This audit checks whether one public FAQ page answers the right questions clearly enough to help a searcher choose the next step: question-intent coverage, standalone answer depth, duplication risk, source-of-truth clarity, visible-answer quality, honest FAQ schema support, and links to product, pricing, docs, or support pages.

 Common content problems on these pages